 If the last year has taught us one thing, it is the importance of searching for truth and meaning, amidst the over-saturated, 24-hour news cycle.
 Our attention moves on to the next breaking story, and we do not pause to listen to the deeper stories; the less sensational ones, which are often the most inspiring ones.
 And yet, those are the stories we want to see, and the ones we need to hear.
 Stories of lives transformed, stories of hope and radical solidarity, stories that speak deep and meaningful truths to our existence.
 Over the next three weeks, we’ll be sharing these stories from our work around the world.
-It is our hope that these stories will inspire, encourage, and enrich your lives this Christmas.
+It is our hope that these stories will inspire, encourage, and enrich your lives.

 The following post was written by Joseph Bataille, World Relief's Country Director in Haiti.